Charan0302/CharanTest/README.md

 NoSQL:
 Non-relational database with a flexible schema.
-1)Utilizes various query languages or APIs.
+1) Utilizes various query languages or APIs.
-2)Sacrifices strong data consistency for scalability and performance.
+2) Sacrifices strong data consistency for scalability and performance.
-3)Suitable for unstructured or semi-structured data and high scalability scenarios.
+3) Suitable for unstructured or semi-structured data and high scalability scenarios.
-4)Provides eventual consistency and horizontal scalability.
+4) Provides eventual consistency and horizontal scalability.

-5. Explain any one DBMS Technology in your own words.
+Q5.
+Explain any one DBMS Technology in your own words.
-Ans.

 DBMS Technology:
-DBMS stands for Database Management System.
+1) DBMS stands for Database Management System.
-It is software that helps organize and retrieve data from databases.
+2) It is software that helps organize and retrieve data from databases.
-DBMS provides structured storage, retrieval, and manipulation of data.
+3) DBMS provides structured storage, retrieval, and manipulation of data.
-It ensures data integrity, concurrency control, and security.
+4) It ensures data integrity, concurrency control, and security.
-DBMS systems use query languages (e.g., SQL) to interact with databases.
+5) DBMS systems use query languages (e.g., SQL) to interact with databases.
-They are used in various applications to efficiently manage and retrieve data.
+6) They are used in various applications to efficiently manage and retrieve data.